joukewitteveen/colorspacious/doc/reference.rst

 physical mixing of lights.

 **sRGB1-linear**: A linear-light version of **sRGB1**, i.e., it has
-had gamma correction applied, but is still represented in terms of the standard sRGB primaries.
+not had gamma correction applied, but is still represented in terms of the standard sRGB primaries.

 **xyY100**, **xyY1**: The standard `CIE 1931 xyY color space
 <https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space>`_. *The